Pantoofle/Dense-ExternalMemory/README.md

 Download the last sources in the [official libalf website](http://libalf.informatik.rwth-aachen.de/index.php?page=download)

-You don't need the files `examples`
+You don't need the files `examples` and `finite-automaton-tools`

 Extract each source with `tar xvjf <archive>`

-Go to each created dir and run `make install`.
+Go to each created dir and run `make install` (Be careful, not only `make`).
 You may need root privileges

 BEWARE.
 You must install the different libs following the order displayed in the [download page](http://libalf.informatik.rwth-aachen.de/index.php?page=download)
 Else, the install will be incomplete